 Be mindful of what you can or can’t hoist over your head.
 Pulling a suitcase with wheels through an airport is one thing.
 Getting it up and into a space that might accommodate a shoe box at best is quite another.
 If you’re the struggler, ask for help.
 People are very good about assisting, especially if you’re old, young, short, cute, or at least pleasant.

-If you are seated under the bin the struggler is trying fill or empty, be alert if you can’t be helpful.
+If you are seated under the bin the struggler is trying to fill or empty, be alert if you can’t be helpful.
 On more than one occasion, I’ve witnessed seated passengers stunned—if not injured—by falling computer bags, architectural blueprint tubes, and an Estee Lauder beach bag containing a fully smoked Virginia ham.

 Coffee, Tea, and What’s for Lunch